bigdatagenomics/adam/docs/algorithms/reads.rst

    distribution of regions in mapped reads, joining two genomic datasets can be difficult or impossible when neither dataset fits completely on a single node.
-To reduce the impact of data skew on the runtime of joins, we implemented a load balancing engine in ADAM’s ShuffleRegionJoin core.
+To reduce the impact of data skew on the runtime of joins, we implemented a load balancing engine in ADAM's ShuffleRegionJoin core.
 This load balancing is a preprocessing step to the ShuffleRegionJoin and improves performance by 10–100x.
 The first phase of the load balancer is to sort and repartition the left